 Dogs can suffer from the same health conditions as humans, such as hyperlipidemia.
 This can be caused by eating too many fatty foods, obesity and diabetes among other conditions.
 This condition occurs when your dog’s liver cannot process fats and cholesterol properly.
+In this blog we learn how to treat hyperlipidemia in Dogs.

 The symptoms of this disease are often not obvious until it has progressed to a more serious stage.
 If you suspect your dog may have hyperlipidemia, there are some steps you should take right away to help them become healthier and happier!